Organizational Structure and Policies

 Self-appointed or appointed officers.
 No election necessary:

-1. Self-nominated Editorial Board members.
+- Self-nominated Editorial Board members.
 No election is necessary.
 The mandate expires after a year.
 To be an active member of the EB, one needs to "self-appoint" once a year.
-(Technically this can be done through the website, that tracks registration and the role of an editor who is picked at the time of the registration.
-An e-mail can be automatically issued a month before the end of the period with a gentle reminder to renew one's registration as an editor.)
+(Technically, this is done through an online form created by the Main Editors, through which interested members can self-nominate.
+An email will be issued a month before the end of the period with a gentle reminder to renew one's registration as an editor, and to attract new members.)

 Elected officers of the DPJ: